Gluckasz/eps-vr-game/README.md

 **Player Actions & Interactions:**

 *   **Setting the Table:**
-    *   The player will collect plates, glasses, from the kitchen.
+    *   The player will collect plates and glasses from the kitchen and set the table.

 *   **Helping with Dinner:**
     *   The mother might make light conversation, giving hints about family dynamics (She might reminisce about past family dinners, mention how the father has been watching certain news channels lately, or subtly express concern about potential disagreements at the table).